Start up your Mac in safe mode

 Find out whether you're using a Mac with Apple silicon, then follow the appropriate steps.

-2. Press and hold the power button on your Mac to turn on your Mac and load startup options.
-When you see the startup options window, release the power button.
+2. Press and hold the power button.
+As you continue to hold it, your Mac turns on and loads startup options.
+When you see “Loading startup options” or the Options icon, release the power button.

 3. Select your startup disk.
 It's named Macintosh HD, unless you changed its name.